-- Age structural transitions the global declines in fertility, sometimes reinforced by migration inflows/outflows, have produced momentum effects, typically "population waves" (and troughs) as cohorts (composed of people born around the same date) of differing sizes pass across different life-cycle stages, alternatively placing severe pressures on services and goods required at those ages when the waves peak, then as trough emerge forcing cutbacks in services and goods by the surplus to requirements, producing a complex sition for planners and policy-makers.
-Where changes in cohort sizes are highly perturbed because of past demographic events and trends (eg famines; fluctuations in fertility rates; migration flows), as in China or Russia, the need for more refined planning models that endogenise demographic variables becomes even more urgent.
+Age structural transitions: The global declines in fertility, sometimes reinforced by migration inflows/outflows, have produced momentum effects, typically "population waves" (and troughs) as cohorts (composed of people born around the same date) of differing sizes pass across different life-cycle stages, alternatively placing severe pressures on services and goods required at those ages when the waves peak, then as trough emerge forcing cutbacks in services and goods by the surplus to requirements, producing a complex situation for planners and policy-makers.
+Where changes in cohort sizes are highly perturbed because of past demographic events and trends (e.g. famines; fluctuations in fertility rates; migration flows), as in China or Russia, the need for more refined planning models that endogenise demographic variables becomes even more urgent.
 Conversely, these waves can aid MDG implementation because of a so-called "demographic bonus" when overall rates of demographic and economic dependency are low, due to declines in child dependency before aged dependency rates set in.
-Typically the bonusperiod will be short and often falls within the time horizon of the MDGs (2005-15), and thus far from being a certainty this period will offer a window of opportunity in which the bonus will be delivered only if the opportunity is exploited (Goal 8 relating to mobilization of civil society is particularly apposite here).3 - Ageing per se unless supported by family networks and/or a comprehensive welfare state the elderly may become increasingly impoverished, even when they are asset-"rich" (eg they may own a family dwelling yet face major problems due to maintenance and property taxes); the geographical propinquity of kin and affines, today increasingly minimised because of the migration effects noted above, is yet another population (spatial) dimension to this problem; - Gender the MDGs highlight the need for gender equality in Dr Nafis Sadik's seminal phrase "development without women is not development".
-[Tati/Christophe/someone else was it Nafis ?? where Cairo plan of action ??]
-But central to the realisation of this goal is the fact that, even in the absence of sex-prejudicial practices (eg sex-specific abortion; or maternal deprivation), gender-specific, and typically also age-specific, demographic changes of all sorts (eg migration flows, mortality) have affected the gender balance and thus often placed extreme burdens on women and girls (far less frequently on men and boys); - Social capital and social cohesion crosscutting and a function of all aspects of these factors noted above, and essential to societal wellbeing, are demographic factors, above all age-structure (eg the age and gender specificity of imprisonment; the age/gender/educational/occupational differences in un- and under-employment);
+Typically the bonus-period will be short and often falls within the time horizon of the MDGs (2005-15), and thus far from being a certainty this period will offer a window of opportunity in which the bonus will be delivered only if the opportunity is exploited (Goal 8 relating to mobilization of civil society is particularly apposite here).

+Ageing per se: Unless supported by family networks and/or a comprehensive welfare state the elderly may become increasingly impoverished, even when they are asset-"rich" (e.g. they may own a family dwelling yet face major problems due to maintenance and property taxes).
+The geographical propinquity of kin and affines, today increasingly minimized because of the migration effects noted above, is yet another population (spatial) dimension to this problem;

+Gender: The MDGs highlight the need for gender equality - in Dr Nafis Sadik's seminal phrase "development without women is not development".
+But central to the realization of this goal is the fact that, even in the absence of sex-prejudicial practices (e.g. sex-specific abortion; maternal deprivation), gender-specific, and typically also age-specific, demographic changes of all sorts (e.g. migration flows, mortality) have affected the gender balance and thus often placed extreme burdens on women and girls (far less frequently on men and boys.